panva/jose/docs/README.md

 #### `key.x5t`

 Returns the key's X.509 Certificate SHA-1 Thumbprint Parameter if set.
-This property can be either be set manually by the JWK producer or left to @panva/jose to compute based on the first certificate in the key's `x5c`.
+This property can be either set manually by the JWK producer or left to the library to compute based on the first certificate in the key's `x5c`, the latter is preferred.

 - `<string>`